-One of the best ways to improve your situation is to get a side gig.
+One way to improve your situation is to get a side gig.
 A new side job can help you boost your income and increase your financial stability.

-If you’re thinking about a side gig, now’s the time to start preparing – not next April!
+So if you’re thinking about a side gig, now’s the best time to start preparing for tax season!

 Apply for an EIN